1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Prezent.md

- He was known for political demogogory[^1] that he applied to the Lysenkoism movement.[^2] With Lysenko he announced a genetic theory that went against the prevalent Chromosome theory at the time.[^3] Heavily criticized Vavilov.[^4] One slanderous article from the Lysenko-editd journal Yarovizatsiya titled ""
+ He was known for political demogogory[^1] that he applied to the Lysenkoism movement.[^2] With Lysenko he announced a genetic theory that went against the prevalent Chromosome theory at the time.[^3] Heavily criticized Vavilov.[^4] One slanderous article from the Lysenko-editd journal Yarovizatsiya titled ""On pseudoscientific  theories in genetics"[^5]

  Footnotes: